alexspurling/francoisefm/deploy/README.md

 **Manual steps**

 This enables the service to ensure it starts on restart.
-Not sure how to make automate it yet.
+Not sure how to automate it yet.
 ```
 sudo systemctl enable francoisefm_radio
 ```